Everything About HPV and Testing

 HPV Treatment

-• Genital warts can be treated by a doctor.
-If left untreated, genital warts may go away on their own, remain the same, or enlarge in size.
+- Genital warts can be treated by a doctor.
+If left untreated, warts may go away on their own, remain the same, or enlarge in size.

-• HPV-caused cancers can be treated in their own ways depending on what type of cancer they are.
+- HPV-caused cancers can be treated in their own ways depending on what type of cancer they are.
 Cancer types are easier to treat when caught early on.
+HPV treatment does not exist, but hopefully, someday.

 Key Takeaways

-• Some strains of HPV go unnoticed and seem to cause no symptoms at all, while others can cause genital warts or various cancers.
+- Some strains of HPV go unnoticed and seem to cause no symptoms at all (asymptomatic STDs), while others can cause warts or various cancers.

-• Genital warts are small bumps or clusters of small bumps that appear in the genital region.
+- Genital warts are small bumps or clusters of small bumps that appear in the genital region.
+Learning how and why is HPV transmitted is key to being safe.

-• Typically, HPV clears or goes away on its own, but when it doesn’t it can cause genital warts or certain cancers.
+- Typically, HPV clears or goes away on its own, but when it doesn’t it can cause warts or certain cancers.

-• There is no treatment for the human papillomavirus itself, but the conditions and diseases it causes can be treated in their own ways.
+- There is no treatment for the human papillomavirus itself, but the conditions and diseases it causes can be treated in their own ways.
+We hope this article help you learn how is hpv transmitted.

 Read Section 11 on Trichomoniasis and Trich Testing.